Flip-sort and combinatorial aspects of pop-stack sorting: Results concerning one iteration of the flip-sort algorithm

 \subsection{Structural characterization of pop-stacked permutations}

-We start this section with a characterization of the image of $T$ -- internal nodes in the pop-stack tree from Figure~\ref{fig:tree}) \begin{definition} A permutation $\tau$ is \textit{pop-stacked} if it belongs to $\imt{}$, that is, if there is a permutation $\pi$ such that we have $\tau=T(\pi)$. \end{definition}
+We start this section with a characterization of the image of $T$, i.e.~the internal nodes in the pop-stack tree from Figure~\ref{fig:tree}. \begin{definition} A permutation $\tau$ is \textit{pop-stacked} if it belongs to $\imt{}$, that is, if there is a permutation $\pi$ such that we have $\tau=T(\pi)$. \end{definition}

 \begin{definition} A pair $(R_i$, $R_{i+1})$ of adjacent runs of~$\pi$ is overlapping if $\mathrm{min}(R_i) < \mathrm{max}(R_{i+1})$.
 (Notice that $\mathrm{max}(R_i) > \mathrm{min}(R_{i+1})$ holds automatically since $R_i$ and $R_{i+1}$ are \textit{distinct} runs.) \end{definition}